boucadair/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 # Assessment of RFC 3535 Recommendations {#sec-reca}

+## Detailed Analysis

 {{Section 6 of ?RFC3535}} includes the following recommendations:

 {:quote}
->      The workshop recommended that the IETF stop forcing working groups
+>      (3535-RECO-STOP-MANDATE-MIB) The workshop recommended that the IETF stop forcing working groups
        to provide writable MIB modules.
 It should be the decision of the working group whether they want to provide writable objects or not.